Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Related Work

-\textbf{Parameter-Efficient ASR Models.} Several works have focused their efforts on building parameter-efficient ASR models, either by exploring multiple model pruning strategies \cite{lai2021parp} or devising parameter-sharing methods \cite{wei2023sim}.
-In the context of VSR, Fernández-López et al. \cite{fernandez2023sparsevsr} similarly explored multiple pruning strategies, demonstrating also the potential robustness of these sparse models to noise compared to their dense counterpart.
-Only the work carried out by Burchi and Timofte \cite{burchi2023audio} has been recently focused on the design of parameter-efficient AVSR models.
-Their introduction of a non-autoregressive CTC-based AVSR architecture not only yielded competitive results, but it also reduced the model complexity through the design of an efficient attention mechanism.
+\textbf{Parameter-Efficient ASR Models.} Several works have focused their efforts on building parameter-efficient ASR models through diverse methods, including distillation \cite{li2018distillation}, quantization \cite{nguyen2020quantization,sainath2020streaming}, pruning \cite{lai2021parp,ding2022lottery}, and parameter-sharing techniques \cite{wei2023sim}.
+Compatible with structured sparsity, Ding et al. \cite{ding2022lottery} investigated the search of optimal sparse subnetworks within audio-only ASR architectures, not only without experiencing a significant drop in performance but also achieving robustness under noisy conditions.
+Although limited, similar methods were also applied for VSR, highlighting Fernández-López et al. \cite{fernandez2023sparsevsr}, which explored multiple pruning strategies, also demonstrating the potential robustness of these sparse models to noise compared to their dense counterparts.
+For AVSR, the increasing computational demands have led to innovations such as mask optimization training procedures aimed at improving scalability \cite{fernandezlopez2024msrs}.
+Of particular note, however, is the work by Burchi and Timofte \cite{burchi2023audio}, who introduced a non-autoregressive CTC-based AVSR architecture.
+Their approach achieved competitive results, while reducing model complexity through an efficient attention mechanism.
 However, unlike our research, their proposed model offered no architectural innovation in the fusion of audio-visual speech cues.

 \textbf{Interpreting ASR.} Multiple studies demonstrated that as we progress through the encoder layers, low-level patterns like speaker characteristics and noise are gradually disregarded, leading to a more standardized representation of high-level semantics \cite{mohamed2012understanding,li2020hear}.
 The primary focus of other works has been to interpret the underlying phonetic representations captured by these deep neural networks.
 This was achieved either through phonetic-based regularization techniques during training \cite{tan2015stimulated,chunyang2018regularization} or the incorporation of additional modules to provide more explainable speech representations, with the goal of identifying the most relevant features for the model \cite{ravanelli2018interpretable,agrawal2020relevance}.
 While these studies focused on improving the interpretation of ASR systems, the Branchformer encoder \cite{peng2022branchformer} represents one of the first attempts in addressing the problem from the perspective of model architecture design.
 As described in Subsection \ref{sec:architecture}, this encoder allows researchers to interpret whether the global or local dependencies are more relevant at each encoder layer when processing speech.
 However, despite conducting several interesting studies, the authors did not exploit the potential of this novel approach towards the design of optimal and parameter-efficient ASR architectures as we propose in this paper.
 In addition, unlike our work, all these studies were focused on auditory-only ASR without considering the audio-visual integration and how both modalities differentiate and complement each other.